We're currently working on 2 exciting projects in Tanzania, helping to change the lives of more than 1,000 young people.

 We are monitoring and evaluating the project closely to measure its impact – read a summary report of our May 2017 evaluation.

-The evidence of the effectiveness of these programmes will be used to promote this approach to other agencies and organisations throughout Tanzania in the future.
+We plan to use evidence of the project’s effectiveness to promote this approach to other agencies and organisations throughout Tanzania in the future.

-This is a 3-year project which started in 2015 and is funded through the Scottish Government's Small International Grants Programme.
+This is a 3-year project which started in 2015, funded through the Scottish Government's Small International Grants Programme.

-The boxing project is the initiative of Amalie Hoerlyk Dalsgaard, a volunteer from Denmark, who contacted YES!
-Tanzania in February 2015 to help her set up a project aimed at providing opportunities for street children in Arusha to participate in boxing.
+In February 2015, Amalie Hoerlyk Dalsgaard, a volunteer from Denmark, contacted YES!
+Tanzania looking for help to set up a project giving street children in Arusha the chance to take part in boxing.

-Amalie has secured funding from the Danish foundation Ragnhild Bruuns Fond to support the project.
+Amalie secured funding from the Danish foundation Ragnhild Bruuns Fond to support the project.